 You can narrow down a performance regression from a merge

 It's an extreme, unusual performance drop (aka, dropping to single digits for a certain moment/effect)

 Other exceptions I can't think of right now.

-#10 Updated by redherochildboss about 7 years ago
+#10 Updated by redherochildboss over 7 years ago

 What would cause that?
 It's never happened in any other game.